 Students in Year 8 experience a week exploring the Somerset region deeper than the previous year.
-This program marks the beginning of a boy’s self-propelled journey of organisation where he travels in groups, cooks and takes on challenges as the “week without walls” rolls on.
-This program enables boys to practice new found skills of packing and cooking.
+This program marks the beginning of a boy’s self-propelled journey of organisation where he travels in groups, cooks and takes on challenges as the 'week without walls' rolls on.
+This program enables boys to practice new found skills of water proofing and packing for camp as well as cooking.
 College staff accompany the boys assisting them in the process yet ensuring they are interdependent throughout the week so they can transfer the newly learned skills to school and home life.

 Building Capacity, Upper Tweed River

-This program is an expedition based multi pursuit journey in the areas on Mount Warning and the surrounding volcanic cauldron.
+This program is an expedition based multi pursuit journey in the areas on Mount Warning and the surrounding volcanic erosion caldera.
 Boys are exposed to a range of challenges from sunrise hikes to undulating bike rides.
 As the boys utilise reflective processes, unique learning opportunities arise for them to recognise personal growth and collective success.
-The journey affords some the sense of self-reliance and adventure driving the adolescents to use their initiative, resourcefulness and the group’s diverse set of skills and attributes.
+The journey affords some the sense of self-reliance and adventure driving the boys to use their initiative, resourcefulness and the group’s diverse set of skills and attributes.